 The customer support services can be utilized to solve any query faced at any stage.
 The support executives at Pepperstone can be reached out through multiple methods.

-Yes, Pepperstone is a well-regulated CFD broker that is also regulated by top-tier ASIC and FCA.
+Yes, Pepperstone is a CMA-regulated non-dealing CFD broker that is also regulated by top-tier ASIC and FCA.
 The trading fees are low and there is no minimum deposit requirement.
 Transactions can be done via local bank transfer and m-Pesa without any additional commission.

-According to our review, Pepperstone is one of the most cost-effective CFD brokers in Australia with the lowest third-party risk.
+According to our review, Pepperstone is one of the most cost-effective CFD brokers in Kenya with the lowest third-party risk.